CESNET/libyang/README.md

 We are using openSUSE Build Service to automaticaly prepare binary packages for number of GNU/Linux distros.
-Check [this](https://software.opensuse.org//download.html?project=home%3Aliberouter&package=libyang) page and follow the instroctions for your distro to install `libyang` package.
+Check [this](https://software.opensuse.org//download.html?project=home%3Aliberouter&package=libyang) page and follow the instructions for your distro to install `libyang` package.
 The `libyang` package is built once a day from the master branch.
 If you want the latest code from the devel branch, install `libyang-experimental` package.

 ## Requirements